Evidential Reasoning Advances Interpretable Real-World Disease Screening¶

 Main Results¶

-10 public datasets, three major modalities (fundus, chest X-ray, dermoscopy), with focus on four external test sets: JSIEC, RIADD, CheXpert, Derm12345.
-Clinically-oriented metrics: AUROC, AP, Spe@95%R (specificity at 95% recall), Spe@99%R (specificity at 99% recall).
-Results (percent):
+Evaluation on 10 public datasets across three modalities (fundus, chest X-ray, dermatology), focusing on 4 external test sets: JSIEC, RIADD, CheXpert, and Derm12345.
+Clinical-oriented metrics include AUROC, AP, Spe@95%R (Specificity at 95% Recall), and Spe@99%R. Results (in %):

-| Metric | EviScreen | EviScreen-TF (training-free) | FM | PatchCore* | PatchCore | NFM-DRA | DRA | SCRD4AD | EDC | SimpleNet | CIPL |
+| Metric | EviScreen | EviScreen-TF (Training-free) | FM | PatchCore* | PatchCore | NFM-DRA | DRA | SCRD4AD | EDC | SimpleNet | CIPL |

 |---|---|---|---|---|---|---|---|---|---|---|---|